Belgrade to Zlatibor Bus: RSD 1,750, 4h, 15 Buses Daily

 Zlatibor is a year-round resort, and the season you pick changes both the trip and how far ahead you need to book.

 Summer, roughly June to September, is the peak: warm but rarely fierce up at altitude, long days, everything open, and the meadows at their best for walking and cycling.
-It is also the busiest and priciest stretch, so book buses and beds ahead.
+It’s also the busiest and priciest stretch, so book buses and beds ahead.
 Late spring and early autumn are the quiet sweet spot, lovely and less crowded, with autumn turning the hills gold.
 Winter brings the ski season on Tornik and a cosy spa-and-snow feel, especially around New Year when the resort is packed and transport sells out early, though deep snow is never guaranteed this far south.
-Whenever you come, pack a warm layer: it is noticeably cooler up here than down in Belgrade, and mountain evenings bite even in July.
+Whenever you come, pack a warm layer: it’s noticeably cooler up here than down in Belgrade, and mountain evenings bite even in July.
 One timing note if the Šargan railway is on your list: it runs a summer season of roughly late March to the end of October, with only a short winter service, so a deep-winter trip may miss it.

 How to decide